 So you’ve spent some time in Prague: falling in love with beautiful architecture, delving into history or enjoying the cool spots in the city and drinking the famous Czech beer.
 But it’s time to move on to your next destination – the hip capital of Germany awaits.
-You don’t need to worry how to get from Prague to Berlin – we’ve got you covered!
+You don’t need to worry about how to get from Prague to Berlin – we’ve got you covered!
 Below you can see all the best ways to travel from Prague to Berlin, or from Berlin to Prague as this cheat sheet works in both directions!

 Prague to Berlin by plane

-While usually this is the best way to travel between the cities in this case it is not.
+While usually this is the best way to travel between the cities, in this case, it is not.
 Prague and Berlin are so close that there are no direct flight connection between these two.
 It would just take too much time when compared to other modes of transport.

 If you insist on flying, just for the love of planes and airport vibe, you still might do it, just prepare yourself for a longer journey and change in one of the nearby airports (most likely Vienna, Frankfurt or Munich).

 There are daily direct railway connections between the cities, every 2 hours from 6:30am till 4:30pm (afterwards you can still take the train but you will need to change in Leipzig, Germany).
 The Prague to Berlin train departs from Praha hlavni nadrazi – the central station or, few minutes later, from Praha Holesovice (in the most hipster part of the city) and a bit over 4 hours later it arrives to Berlin Hauptbahnhof, the main station in Berlin.
 On the way back from Berlin to Prague the train departs from Berlin Hauptbahnhof’s underground platforms.